ToyotaInfoTech/RAMN/docs/general.rst

 Built with Open-Source Tools
 ****************************

 All PCBs are designed with the open-source CAD tool `KiCad <https://kicad.org/>`_.
-The firmware of the microcontrollers is based on the open-source RTOS `freeRTOS <https://www.freertos.org/>`_, and the open-source library STM32 HAL.
+The firmware of the microcontrollers is based on the open-source RTOS `FreeRTOS <https://www.freertos.org/>`_, and the open-source library STM32 HAL.

 .. image:: gif/kicad.gif
    :align: center